Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

 ## Good News

 Allow me to soothe your mind, dear reader.
+UI Frameworks were born from the necessity to

-UI Frameworks were born from the necessity to streamline and standardize the process of
+streamline and standardize the process of building graphical user interfaces, or GUIs.

-building graphical user interfaces, or GUIs.
-Yes, you read that right: HTML and CSS alone
+Yes, you read that right: HTML and CSS alonewon’t cut it.
+They’re static by nature—the bone

-won’t cut it.
-They’re static by nature—the bone structure of web pages.
-They can’t handle
+structure of web pages.
+They can’t handle interactive or dynamic features, nor can they

-interactive or dynamic features, nor can they create reusable components—a core practice
+create reusable components—a core practice beloved in the software world.
+Though, you’ve

-beloved in the software world.
-Though, you’ve likely realized this by now. <br><br>
+likely realized this by now.

 ## It Matters